chenjiaxuan1130/Machine-Learning-Index-Combination-Back-Testing/README.md

 2.1. random forest (classification)
 2.2. random forest (regression)
 2.3.
 Non-linear regression
+3. forecast the maximum drawdown and build a potential stock pool

 # Some part of the code is kept secret.